 "OK."

 His lake, his boat.
 I wasn't going to be a bad guest.
 Besides, I've fished for many decades.
 I have some knowledge of what's possible.
 You don't give into despair just because you haven't got another bass in the boat for three hours.
-I suffered despair when I admitted it had got boring.
-But in the end, the likes of that might make it a more interesting day.
+I suffered despair for only a moment when I admitted it had got boring.
+But in the end, negative emotions added to the variety might make a more interesting day.

-I once heard a reference to Santiago saying that he said preparing his boat is a pain in the ass.
+I once heard a reference to Joe Santiago--also of the podcast and Mayhem--saying that he said preparing his boat is a pain in the ass.
 Honesty again.
 You can appreciate the prep work, but who hasn't felt preparing for a day of fishing takes "too" much time?
 Even if you get over the feeling in a minute or two, you've felt it, right?

 Brian hooked a 10- or 12-incher that leapt and threw the hook.
 Still using a Chatterbait.
 With a mouthful of a trailer.